Arkamito-Sen/PROJECT-Automatic-Frictionless-Speed-Braking-System/README.md

 -If anyone has CAD softwares other than Catia v5r21, for them I have provided the (.stp) file of the Product design, so one can easily open and view the model by opening the (.stp) files in his/her CAD software.

+## Aim and Objective of the Project:

+In the rapidly changing world, the speed has become an important factor in human’s life.
+Everyone wants to get fast as much as possible.
+In the fast speed world, there are two perspectives, one is keeping speed and another is to maintain safety mediums as well.
+So keeping speed is quite easy for a person and in case of safety mediums, there must be a lot of attention.
+The Automatic Frictionless Braking System will serve as a major step to keep up with the pace of human life, with both speed and safety.

 ![image](https://user-images.githubusercontent.com/84036074/126174335-b201632d-1455-4a03-9543-12bddea32a82.png)
 ![image](https://user-images.githubusercontent.com/84036074/126174811-cdf75ae6-f173-49d0-ae61-8bdfcd59d61a.png)
 ![image](https://user-images.githubusercontent.com/84036074/126174973-de77f681-8709-42d5-b393-5e5cc5e80036.png)